pollfish/docs/unity.md

 ### 4.1.6. **`.RequestUUID(string)`**

-Sets a unique id to identify a user or a request and be passed back to the publisher through server-to-server callbacks.
+Sets a pass-through param to be receive via the server-to-server callbacks.
 You can read more on how to retrieve this param through the callbacks [here](https://www.pollfish.com/docs/s2s)

 <br/>